Your business or product has launched. Congratulations!

 Now, it’s time to focus on analytics.
 Sigh.

 If you’re not someone who has professional training in analytics, trying to make sense of the numbers running across your metrics dashboard probably feels like reading Greek.
-Every marketer and business owner has been there.

 Analytics can be overwhelming, especially for launchers and entrepreneurs who often prefer dreaming and doing over details.
 But, if you’re reading this blog, then you know as much as we do that analytics are too important to be ignored.